Long Range Water Resources Plan

 Cary is committed to proactive, comprehensive planning to guide the future of our community, including effective water resources management.
 Cary’s Long Range Water Resources Plan (LRWRP) is our roadmap to ensure current and future citizens can rely on high-quality, safe, affordable and reliable water and wastewater services.
 The Plan guides the development of our water supply and management solutions and helps staff understand the evolving behaviors of residential and commercial water demand which influence the future need for water supply and wastewater management facilities.

 As patterns of growth and water use evolve, it's important to revisit forecasts for water demand.
 Read more about the decrease in residential use per person on the open data portal.
-Cary has long history of water resource planning, most recently including a 2018 update to a 2013 LRWRP.
-Another update is currently underway and expected to be completed by the end of 2024.
+Cary has long history of water resource planning, most recently including a 2025 LRWRP.

 Long Range Water Resources Plan

-Using various tools, including Advanced Metering Infrastructure (AMI), the trend of efficient water usage can be seen across Town:
+Using various tools, including Advanced Metering Infrastructure (AMI), the trend of efficient water usage can be seen across Cary:

 • Residential per-capita water use has declined 30 percent in the past 20 years.

-• Water use for irrigation is declining as permits dropped from one-third of new homes to about 13% over the past six years.
+• Water use for irrigation is declining as permits dropped from one-third of new homes to about 13 percent.

-The 2018 LRWRP takes a strategic long view – through 2065 – to meet the Town’s water resources challenges in a dynamic and holistic way through development of a Water Resources Portfolio.
-The portfolio provides a mix of practical strategies that the Town can apply to meet its water resources responsibilities by implementing the right actions at the right time.
+The 2025 LRWRP takes a strategic long view – through 2070 – to meet water resources challenges in a dynamic and holistic way through development of a Water Resources Portfolio.
+The portfolio provides a mix of practical strategies that meet its water resources responsibilities by implementing the right actions at the right time.

 Cary gets its water supply from B. Everett Jordan Lake and operates the Cary/Apex Water Treatment Facility (CAWTF) to deliver drinking water to customers in Cary, Apex, Morrisville and the Wake County portion of Research Triangle Park.
 The State of North Carolina owns the water supply storage in Jordan Lake and periodically allocates that storage to units of local government.
 The NC Environmental Management Commission (EMC) makes allocation decisions.
 The NC Division of Water Resources (DWR) manages the allocation process in support of the EMC.